Heini Zachariassen: Early life and education

 Zachariassen was born and raised in the Faroe Islands.
 At the age of 22, he moved to Denmark, where he earned a bachelor’s degree in economics and business administration in Denmark.

 Career

 In 1999, Zachariassen co-founded the security firm Virus112 and served as its CTO.
 In 2002, he co-founded the antivirus software company BullGuard and served as its CEO until 2008.
-During this period, he also served as chairman of the board at Føroya Tele.

 In 2010, Zachariassen co-founded Vivino with Theis Søndergaard in Copenhagen.
 The company launched a mobile application in 2010 that allows users to scan wine labels to access crowd-sourced ratings and reviews.
 The platform's user base grew from 12,000 in 2011 to over 50 million by 2021.
 During his tenure, Vivino expanded into an e-commerce marketplace.
 By 2021, Vivino had raised over $220 million in venture funding, including a Series D round.

 In June 2018, Zachariassen stepped down as CEO and transitioned to the roles of board member and Chief Evangelist.
-He was succeeded as CEO first by Chris Tsakalakis and later by Olivier Grémillon in 2021.
 Zachariassen has also created a YouTube series, Raw Startup, which offers advice on entrepreneurship.